 The ELPA21 assessment system measures that growth based on the new English Language Proficiency (ELP) Standards and provides valuable information that informs instruction and facilitates academic English proficiency so that all ELLs leave high school prepared for college and career success.
-The new ELP Standards are available here.
+The ELP Standards are available here.

 The ELP Standards correspond to states’ rigorous content standards in English language arts, mathematics, and science.
 WestEd developed the standards based on the following goals: